Center City Pretzel Co. ★ 4.1

 Try: Soft pretzel with mustard

-Reading Terminal Market in Philadelphia is the 1893 enclosed public market under the old Reading Railroad train shed at 12th and Arch, with 80 vendors and Pennsylvania Dutch counters.
+Reading Terminal Market in Philadelphia is the 1893 enclosed public market under the old Reading Railroad train shed at 12th and Arch, with 80 vendors.

 More cities are in research.
 Want philadelphia soft pretzel covered somewhere specific?
 Tell us where you want to eat.